thecodesmith/terraform-hello-world/README.md

    - [ ] A VPC with 2 public and 2 private subnets and a NAT gateway
    - [ ] A publicly accessible "hello world" container in ECS Fargate fronted by a load balancer
    - [ ] Bonus: Capture ECS/container log output to a CloudWatch log group which is encrypted with your CMK

+## Details

+### Terraform AWS state backend

+This project uses the [terraform-aws-tfstate-backend](https://github.com/cloudposse/terraform-aws-tfstate-backend) from Cloud Posse to manage backend state in an S3 bucket.
+See the README there for details on usage, to initialize this project from scratch, or to tear down the state backend resources.